Saskatchewan Highway 364

 Highway 364 is a provincial highway in the Canadian province of Saskatchewan.
-It runs from Highways 1 and 46 near Balgonie to Highway 10 near Edgeley.
+It runs from the interchange between the Trans-Canada Highway (Highway 1, Exit 217), Highway 46, and Highway 622 near Balgonie to Highway 10 near Edgeley.
 It is about 37 km long.

 Highway 364 intersects Highway 734 and Highway 640.
 It passes by the communities of Edenwold and Avonhurst.